FanDuel promo code: Get $300 in bonus bets for Packers vs. Commanders on Thursday Night Football, TNF picks

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first NFL or CFB wager of $5 or more wins

-New users can win big on Thursday with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-The Green Bay Packers and the Washington Commanders will link up on Thursday Night Football.
-At the same time, NC State will visit Wake Forest in an ACC battle at 7:30 p.m.
+The NFL and college football are on Thursday's schedule, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+The Green Bay Packers host the Washington Commanders in an NFC showdown on Thursday Night Football.
+In college football, the Wake Forest Demon Deacons play against the NC State Wolfpack at 7:30 p.m.
 ET.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code